HROlive/PATC-Big-Data-Analytics-BSC/README.md

 <a name="certificate"></a>
 ## Certificate

-The certificate for the course can be found bellow:
+The certificate for the course can be found below:

 ["Introduction to Big Data Analytics" - Barcelona Supercomputing Center](https://github.com/HROlive/PATC-Big-Data-Analytics-BSC/blob/main/images/Oliveira-Hugo_StatementParticipation_BigData23.pdf) (Issued On: February 2023)